dfinity/portal/docs/references/cli-reference/dfx-deploy.md

 # dfx deploy

-Use the `dfx deploy` command to register, build, and deploy a dapp on the local canister execution environment, on theicor on a specified testnet.
+Use the `dfx deploy` command to register, build, and deploy a dapp on the local canister execution environment, on the IC or on a specified testnet.
 By default, all canisters defined in the project `dfx.json` configuration file are deployed.

 This command simplifies the developer workflow by enabling you to run one command instead of running the following commands as separate steps: